Guide To American Airlines Systemwide Upgrades

 The most popular way to redeem systemwide upgrades is for flights on American and American Eagle.
 To have the easiest time redeeming them, you’ll want the flights to be both operated and marketed by American.

 It’s also possible to redeem systemwide upgrades on British Airways in a limited capacity.
-There are quite a few terms associated with this (these can’t be waitlisted, at least one segment has to be on America, if you want to upgrade to business class you have to book premium economy, etc.), so see this post for more details.
+There are quite a few terms associated with this (these can’t be waitlisted, at least one segment has to be on American, if you want to upgrade to business class you have to book premium economy, etc.), so see this post for more details.

 Systemwide upgrades are primarily valid for travel on American